-- A bachelor's degree in history, legal studies, or a related field at a four-year college or university. - A Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.
+- A bachelor's degree in civil and/or environmental engineering or a related field at a four-year college or university. - A Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.

 South Seattle College has direct transfer agreements with four-year institutions throughout Washington state, including University of Washington, Washington State University and Seattle University.
 Graduates from South have also transferred to out-of-state institutions.